How Prurigo Nodularis Impacts Daily Life

 Understanding Prurigo Nodularis

 Prurigo Nodularis typically presents as raised, thickened areas of skin that can become intensely itchy.
-These nodules can occur anywhere on the body but are most commonly found on the arms, legs, and trunk.
 The constant urge to scratch can lead to a cycle of irritation, injury, and infection, further complicating the condition.

 Physical Impact